Keedix/football/README.md

 ### Prerequisites

 To run `Football` locally, one needs elixir and erlang to be installed.
 One of the easiest way is to use [asdf](https://asdf-vm.com/#/https://asdf-vm.com/#/) manager to install elixir and erlang.
-Preferable version of elixir:
+Required version of elixir: `1.9.X`.

-- 1.9

 ### Installation